-The Informix server has a size limitation of 2 gigabytes for an offset.
+The Informix server limits the size and offset of each chunk file to 2 GB.
 To work around this, break up your raw device into many partitions of 2 gigabytes.

-Database Directories Space Required ccm_home (installation) Up to 600 MB.
-See "Installation machine requirements" on page 16. informix_chunkfiles (data files) Be sure to allow for growth when you allocate disk space for this directory.
+Database Directories Space Required ccm_home (installation) 750 MB See "Installation machine requirements" on page 16. informix_chunkfiles (data files) 40 users (default) 200 MB Be sure to allow for growth when you allocate disk space for this directory.
 This is where all metadata is stored.
-For more information, see "Create Informix Chunk Files" in the Telelogic Synergy Installation Guide 20 users (default) 100 MB 50 users 250 MB 100 users 500 MB for UNIX. ccmdb Starting size per database: 3 x the total size of all objects to be controlled.
-Note Be sure to allocate generous disk space for the ccmdb directory.
+For more information, see "Create Informix Chunk Files" in the Telelogic Synergy Installation Guide for UNIX . ccmdbStarting size per database:3 x the total size of all objects to be controlled.
+3 x MB = MB Note Be sure to allocate generous disk space for the ccmdb directory.
 This is where all controlled file content is stored and where the database typically grows the most.
-This space might grow much larger, depending on the number of versions 3 x MB = MB maintained, particularly if the versions are binaries.
+This space might grow much larger, depending on the number of versions maintained, particularly if the versions are binaries.
 Total Minimum Disk Space Needed (ccm_home+informix_chunkfiles + ccmdb) MB file system part of the Telelogic Synergy database NFSmounted from another system.
 To solve this problem, mount the ccmdb database file system with NFS caching disabled.